JATIN-C0DE5/Uni-Verse/README.md

 # UniVerse2.0
-This repository contains the codebase for the UniVerse project, I co-founded UniVerse to solve daily university challenges.
-Our digital solution streamlined event management and enhanced laundry services.
+This repository contains the codebase for the UniVerse project, I developed UniVerse to solve daily university challenges.
+This digital solution streamlined event management and enhanced laundry services.
 I gained experience in HTML, CSS and React.Js for frontend and utilized MongoDB for its NoSQL capabilities.
 **UniVerse**

-This repository contains the codebase for the UniVerse project, I co-founded UniVerse to solve daily university challenges.
-Our digital solution streamlined event management, improved dining experiences, and enhanced laundry services.
-I gained experience in HTML/CSS for frontend, JavaScript for backend, and utilized MongoDB for its NoSQL capabilities.

 ### Getting Started